 animal = input("Which animal?") if animal=="cat": print("A cat says meow")

-The input statement will prompt you to enter a type of an animal.
-If that animal happens to be a cat (the only animal the program knows about) it will give an answer.
+The input statement will prompt you to enter a type of animal.
+If that animal happens to be a cat (the only animal the program knows about) it will print an answer.

 animal = input("Which animal?") if animal=="cat": print("A cat says meow") else: print("I don't know that animal")